manelvf/pandoc_resume/markdown/resume.md

 Tasks:

 - Decide and implement the technologies used by the team and the development efforts course.
-- Technologies used: Python, Typescript, React, Docker, Jenkins, Bash, Ansible.
+- Technologies used: Python, Typescript, React, Django, Docker, Jenkins, Bash, Ansible.

 Nov 2018 - April 2020